What is back and neck pain?

-It is a good idea to see a health care provider if you have numbness or tingling, or if your pain is severe and does not improve with medication and rest.
-If you have difficulty urinating, weakness, pain, or numbness in your legs, fever, or unintentional weight loss, you should call your health care provider right away.
+It is a good idea to see a healthcare provider if you have numbness or tingling, or if your pain is severe and does not improve with medicine and rest.
+If you have trouble urinating, weakness, pain, or numbness in your legs, fever, or unintentional weight loss, call your healthcare provider right away.

 Can I prevent neck and back pain?

 The following may help to prevent back and neck pain:

 - Practice correct lifting techniques: avoid heavy lifting; when you do lift something, bend your legs, keep your back straight, and then slowly lift your body and the object.